Near vs sourceBOLD

 Surge ahead.

-A succinct scoping call.
+A concise scoping call.
 Pre-vetted candidates.
 First standup in a few short weeks.

 See how it worksNo card.
 Same-day response.